Trails Carolina Mindfulness and Yoga Programming

-Throughout their time at Trails, students are regularly encouraged to tune into their senses, pause, and strengthen their mental capacity to be still and content without constant distractions.
-Mindfulness techniques are also shared with all parents of Trails Carolina students as a valuable resource that can be incorporated into parenting and can also be applied as a coping strategy.
-By educating both parents and students in Mindfulness Based Stress Reduction, Trails Carolina provides families with a common experience that contributes to positive parent-child relationships and improves treatment outcomes.
+Students are also regularly encouraged to tune into their senses, pause, and strengthen their mental capacity to be still and content without constant distractions.
+These mindfulness techniques are shared with both our students and parents, who can use it as a valuable parenting and coping strategy.
+Having learned these skills along with your child, you’ll have a common experience that will help to strengthen your relationship and foster healthy communication.

-Mindfulness and Yoga are embedded into the daily routine of all Trails Carolina students.
+In addition to the MBSR curriculum, mindfulness and yoga are embedded into the daily routine of all Trails Carolina students.
 Mornings begin with a guided breathing exercise, and the day closes with a yoga flow and meditation preparing them for a night of restful sleep.
-This routine encourages students to develop a true practice that they can take with them after their time at Trails.
+This routine encourages students to carry these practices back to the home environment, which can be both grounding and rewarding.

 Yoga provides both physical and mental benefits to students.
-Progressive research on trauma has shown that the impact of traumatic experiences are stored throughout one’s entire body (not just the mind).
-Yoga invites students to release this buried distress through flowing movement and focusing on the breath.
+Research on trauma has shown that the impact of traumatic experiences are stored throughout one’s entire body (not just the mind).
+Yoga invites students to release this buried tension through flowing movements and focused breathing.
 Therapeutic yoga sessions serve as a vehicle for students to stand up taller, feel comfortable in their bodies, and empower them to access tools that they have had within themselves all along.
 This mind-body connection provides integral support to the traditional clinical modalities used at Trails.

 For more information on MBSR, please go here:

 For more information on yoga and mental health:

 Read Kaitlin’s blog about yoga and mindfulness at Trails here: